Home Remedies For Head Lice Using Essential Oils

 keep the solution out of eyes.
 If irritation starts to develop,

 immediately wash the solution out of the hair.

 Repeat the use of this remedy once a day for three days to make sure you get rid of all lice and their nits.

-Blend the following essential oils with four ounces of carrier oil (some sources indicate that coconut oil, olive oil, and neem oil may help kill
+sources indicate coconut oil, olive oil, and neem oil may help kill

 Note: If you don't have one of the essential oils for lice used in this aromatherapy recipe, replace it with tea tree oil.